-Franziska is an Associate Doctoral Researcher at the Future Lab "Inequality, Human Well-Being and Development" and the Technical University of Berlin, where she pursues her doctoral studies in Environmental Economics.
-Her research is concerned with the design and evaluation of climate change mitigation measures, especially carbon pricing, in light of income and wealth inequality and challenging political economy conditions.
+Franziska is an Associate Researcher in the Research Lab "Societal Transitions and Well-Being" and the Technical University of Berlin, where she recently completed her doctorate in Environmental Economics.
+Her research is concerned with the design and evaluation of climate change mitigation measures, especially carbon pricing, in consumer-facing sectors.
 She holds an MSc in Philosophy and Public Policy from the London School of Economics and Political Science and a BA in Economics and Political Science from Münster University, Germany.

 Contact